-The Fund's financial instruments consist of cash, accounts receivable, short-term investments, investments and accounts payable and accrued liabilities.
+The Fund's financial instruments consist of cash, accounts receivable, long-term receivable, short-term investments, investments and accounts payable and accrued liabilities.

 The significant financial risks to which the Fund is exposed are credit risk, market risk, price risk and liquidity risk.